Kew Gardens–Union Turnpike station

 The station opened on December 31, 1936 as the new terminal for the Independent Subway System's Queens Boulevard Line.
 The opening of the station brought significant growth to the adjacent communities of Forest Hills and Kew Gardens, transforming them from quiet residential communities to active population centers.
 The station became compliant with the Americans with Disabilities Act of 1990 in 2008 with the installation of three elevators and a ramp.
 Today, the station serves as a major transfer point between the subway and local buses.
-Bus service to eastern Queens or southern-central Queens is provided by the Q46, and the Q10/Q80 and Q37, respectively.
+Bus service to eastern Queens is provided by the Q45, Q46, and Q48, and bus service to southern-central Queens is provided by the Q10, Q80, and Q37.